 « There is always the perfect religion, the perfect font, perfect and accomplished usage of all things » Montaigne. .
 Essays – The Cannibals – Montaigne.

-And what about the massacres of St. Bartholomew?
-Montaigne does not say it but he thinks very strong: Catholics who threw thousands of Huguenots in the Seine-they were not savages?
-Was it more defensible than cannibalism?
+And what about the massacre of St. Bartholomew?
+Montaigne does not say, but there think hard: Catholics who threw thousands of Huguenots in the Seine-they were not savages?
+Was it the most defensible killing cannibalism?

 Montaigne of cannibals

 For Montaigne, the wild, it is European, intolerant, exploitative, cruel, the one who made a gladiatorial combat, a bullfight, hunting, public hanging, a show, a leisure of the slave trade, of greed and power a national sport.
 Montaigne testing dares to question certain aspects of official dogma.
 He does not reject religion but away from the everyday; he wants the wise, gentle, respectful of human aspiration to happiness.
 With Cannibals, he denounced the Christian dogmas, these claims that we can challenge or perish, as Giordano Bruno and many others …

 By the same author Dolfi